sergeiten/gopicky-image/README.md

 ## Requirements

-To run application, you need Node.js and Docker installed.
-The following versions are used while developing:
+To run application, you need Docker installed.
+The following Docker version are used while developing:

 ```
-node v20.18.0
 docker 27.5.1
 ```